 IT IS PEOPLE AND THEIR CREATIVITY TO RULE THE CHANGE.

-The evolution of Interlogica from a Hacking group to a tied system of business companies was possible thanks to the willingness of the group to continuously reshape the concept of its organization.
+The evolution of Interlogica from a tech background to a tied system of business companies was possible thanks to the willingness of the group to continuously reshape the concept of its organization.

 The reshaping took place by working closely with those people who are experts of the business world and who are part of its evolution and innovation.